-- (1) Incorporate design elements, such as paving, lighting, landscaping, and signage to identify the pedestrian corridor as a public space; - (2) Provide access that complies with the Americans with Disabilities Act; - (3) Provide lighting that is appropriately scaled for its public users, compatible with the landscape design, and improves safety; and - (4) Be visible from surrounding spaces and uses.
-Provide windows, doorways, and other devices on the pedestrian and bicycle route to ensure that the connection is used, feels safe, and is not isolated from view. - g.
-Commercial driveway.
-For the sole purpose of subsection B.2.c of this section, commercial driveways provide connections from local streets or access corridors to parking area located within commercial or mixed-use development. - If a sidewalk is required per Transportation Department review, a minimum 10-foot sidewalk is required adjacent to the commercial driveway. - Commercial driveways shall not be used to satisfy the requirements of subsection B.2.a of this section. - h.
+- (1) Incorporate design elements, such as paving, lighting, landscaping, and signage to identify the Shared-Use Path as a public space; - (2) Provide access that complies with the Americans with Disabilities Act; - (3) Provide lighting that is appropriately scaled for its public users, compatible with the landscape design, and improves safety; and - (4) Be visible from surrounding spaces and uses.
+Provide windows, doorways, and other devices on the pedestrian and bicycle route to ensure that the connection is used, feels safe, and is not isolated from view.

+- Commercial driveway.
+For the sole purpose of subsections B.2.c, B.2.b.iv, and B.2.b.v of this section, commercial driveways provide connections from access corridors to parking areas located within commercial or mixed-use development. - If a sidewalk is required per Transportation Department review, a minimum 6-foot sidewalk is required adjacent to the commercial driveway. - ii.
+Commercial driveways shall not be used to satisfy the requirements of subsection B.2.a of this section. - j.
 Hours.
-Flexible access corridors, active transportation access corridors, commercial driveways, and pedestrian corridors shall be open and accessible to the public at all times; provided that the legal agreement executed and recorded under LUC 20.25R.020.B.3.h shall allow for temporary closures when necessary for maintenance purposes. - i.
+Enhanced flexible access corridors, flexible access corridors, active transportation access corridors, commercial driveways, service corridors and shared-use paths shall be open and accessible to the public at all times; provided that the legal agreement executed and recorded under LUC 20.25R.020.B.3.k shall allow for temporary closures when necessary for maintenance purposes. - k.
 Public Access Easement.
-The owners of property that are required to provide a flexible access corridor, an active transportation access corridor, a commercial driveway, or a pedestrian corridor to meet the required block dimensions or as part of the Design Review process shall execute, and record with the King County Recorder's Office, a legal agreement, in a form approved by the City, providing that the portion of the property over which such access corridor is constructed shall be subject to a nonexclusive right of use and access by the public.
-In addition, the legal agreement shall also include, but is not limited to, the following: - The legal description of the applicable access corridor; - ii.
-That the obligations under the legal agreement shall run with the land and be binding on the assigns, heirs, and successors of the property owner;
+The owners of property that are required to provide an enhanced flexible access corridor, flexible access corridor, an active transportation access corridor, service corridor, or a shared-use path to meet the required block dimensions or as part of the Design Review process shall execute, and record with the King County Recorder's Office, a legal agreement, in a form approved by the City, providing that the portion of the property over which such access corridor is constructed shall be subject to a nonexclusive surface right of use and access by the public.
+In addition, the legal agreement shall also include, but is not limited to, the following: - i.
+The legal description of the applicable access corridor: - That the obligations under the legal agreement shall run with the land and be binding on the assigns, heirs, and successors of the property owner; - iii.

-- iii.
 That the owner shall maintain the portion of the applicable access corridor running over the property and to keep the same in good repair; - iv.
 Provisions allowing for the temporary closure of the applicable access corridor when necessary for maintenance purposes; - v.
-That the owner may adopt reasonable rules and regulations for use of the owner's portion of the applicable access corridor; provided, that such rules and regulations must be consistent with the requirements of this section and the other terms of the executed and recorded legal agreement; - vi.
-Provisions allowing for the temporary closure of the applicable access corridor when necessary for maintenance purposes; and - vii.
+That the owner may adopt reasonable rules and regulations for use of the owner's portion of the applicable access corridor; provided, that such rules and regulations must be consistent with the requirements of this section and the other terms of the executed and recorded legal agreement; and vi.
 Any other terms and conditions that are reasonably necessary to ensure continued maintenance of, operation of, or public access to the access corridor.